Mobile Midwives in Kabul

 The initial hours, days and weeks after delivery are the most dangerous moments for both the mother and her child.
 Records have shown that most deaths occur during delivery and immediately after childbirth mainly due to complications of pregnancy.
 Trained midwives can identify risks early and can refer women to health centres if needed.

-Through the close relationship the midwives have with the families through their house visits, they can advise them on family planning, child health and organise group sessions about violence against children and other issues for mothers and young women in their community.
+Through the close relationship the midwives have with the families, they can advise them not only on family planning and child health, but also organise group sessions about violence against children and other issues arising for mothers and young women in their community.
+We train women to promote healthy practices with their neighbours and increase the awareness of families on the availability of services offered by Tdh midwives and health facilities.
 Health improvement is therefore combined with social work to give children a safe and healthy environment to grow up in.